Obbie254/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 0x07 Even more pointers
 _memset - fxn that fills the first n bytes of memory area pointed by s with a constant byte b.
 Returns a pointer to memory area s
+1-memcpy - a fxn that copies memory area.